-If you create your own Quick Linker definition for an element, you might want to hide the default Quick Linker options between the given source and target elements.
-You can do this by setting the 'Exclusive to stereotype' flag (column P) to True, in the definition CSV file.
+If you create your own Quick Linker definition for an element, you might want to hide the default UML Quick Linker options between the given source and target elements.
+How you do this depends on whether you are using the metamodel definition method or the spreadsheet definition method to define your Quick Linker links.